 Increase or decrease your Healthcare and Dependent Care Flexible Spending Account elections.

-If the 31 days have passed since your qualifying life event and you have not submitted forms to enroll your dependents in coverage, you will not be able to add your dependents until the next open enrollment period or if you have another qualifying life event.
+If 31 days have passed since your qualifying life event and you have not enrolled your dependents in coverage, you will not be able to add your dependents until the next Open Enrollment period or until you have another qualifying life event.

 Generally, if you change from full-time to part-time, part-time to full-time, or end employment due to retirement, termination or a leave of absence, you can change your benefit elections.
 If any of these qualifying life events occur, you can: